KyleRui0202/acme-wines/readme.md

 Actually I haven't completed the testing for (partial) field match for the `/orders` endpoint, and some other features (e.g., processing the order importing work in a queue) are also not be covered in the test.
 I probably will keep working on this.

 ### Acknowledgement
 Chris, thank you for your patience!
-And I do apologze again for the delayed submission of this code challenge.
+And I do apologze for the delayed submission of this code challenge.
 Actually I did try my best to complete it not just as a test but also make it something in which a real-world project may be built upon in the future.
 So I spent quite some time on testing and debugging it as well as introduced additional features.
+I'm sorry for any inconvinience.

 ### License